Eric Pickles: Grenfell Tower Inquiry controversy

+The Grenfell Tower fire, which killed 72 people and destroyed Grenfell Tower in North Kensington, London, happened on 14 June 2017 when Pickles was no longer the minister responsible for housing, but the tower's renovation using flammable cladding was designed and agreed while he was housing minister.

 On 7 April 2022, Pickles was giving evidence to the Grenfell Tower Inquiry based on his experience as Secretary of State for Housing from 2010 to 2015.
 He went on to challenge the inquiry not to waste his time while giving evidence, before getting the death toll from the disaster wrong.
 He later apologised, claiming he "misspoke".